mesosphere-backup/ansible-dcos/docs/INSTALL_GCP.md

-# Steps for DC/OS installation with Terraform/Ansible on AWS
+# Steps for DC/OS installation with Terraform and Ansible on GCP

 With the following guide, you are able to install a DC/OS cluster on GCP.
 You need the tools Terraform and Ansible installed.
 On MacOS, you can use [brew](https://brew.sh/) for that.